mayurasandakalum/langgraph-agent-executor/README.md

 ![Cover Photo](./images/cover_photo.jpeg)

-Welcome to the **Langgraph Agent Executor**!
+Welcome to the **LangGraph Agent Executor**!
 This repository demonstrates how to build a custom agent using **LangChain**, **LangGraph**, and a lightweight `GPT-4o-mini` model.
 The project is set up in a single Jupyter Notebook, showcasing how to orchestrate tool usage and agent steps with a flow-based approach.

 ---